 We need a little corner surrounded by nature where we can sit and be still, ponder and pray, and observe closely the beauty around us.

-These posts are musings and meanderings from my Thoughtful Spots, recorded once every month, and interspersed with occasional ramblings about herbal happenings at the Greenhouse and monographs of my favorite medicinal herbs.
+These posts are musings and meanderings from my Thoughtful Spots, interspersed with occasional ramblings about herbal happenings at the Greenhouse and monographs of my favorite medicinal herbs.

 I hope you'll join me in finding a Thoughtful Spot, visit it often, record the things that make you marvel, and remember,